-By activating your autonomic nervous system, sauna use helps this process by increasing heart rate, regulates digestive function, and blood flow to the tissues.
+By activating your autonomic nervous system, sauna use helps this process by increasing heart rate, regulating digestive function, and blood flow to the tissues.

 Stimulating blood flow throughout the body is also good for the nervous system and may be part of why people feel more relaxed when they use a sauna on a regular basis.